 Volkswagen ID.4 GTX review

-VW’s first attempt at a performance electric car handles well for a 2.2-tonne SUV and offers decent performance, but has the same infotainment issues as the regular ID.4
+VW’s first attempt at a performance electric car handles well for a 2.2-tonne SUV and offers decent performance, but isn't as thrilling as it should be

 - Instant torque

 - As practical as any ID.4

 - Quite expensive